-It is the intent of this Student Safety Handbook to aid in creating a safe teaching and learning environment for MLS students and faculty by:
+This Student Safety Handbook intends to aid in creating a safe teaching and learning environment for MLS students and faculty by:

 - 1. Implementing a hazard communication program. - 2.
 Involving instructors and students in maintaining safety rules and safe working procedures. - 3.
 Educating all students and instructors. - 4.
 Posting all necessary data to comply with state, federal, and local laws. - 5.
-Promptly reporting and investigating all accidents & injuries, or incidents that could lead to injuries or damage. - 6.
+Promptly report and investigate all accidents, injuries, or incidents that could lead to injuries or damage. - 6.
 Conducting an ongoing safety training program for all students and faculty. - 7.
-Establishing procedures and training for hazards exposure, medical emergencies, and fire emergencies.
+Establish procedures and training for hazard exposure and medical and fire emergencies.